Therapist sex abuse case reveals dark past, ethical concerns

 “What’s that got to do with Peter?” she wondered.

 A pair of obituaries she found next pointed closer to a connection.
-But she was still circling the perimeter of the truth when she sat down at a public library computer in January 2020.
-On a newspaper archive site, she scrolled past several small, blurry photos until a larger one popped up.
+Sitting at a public library computer in January 2020, she scrolled past several small, blurry photos on a newspaper archive site until a larger one popped up.

 “Bingo,” she thought.
 “That’s him.”